PhillippOhlandt/pmtoapib/README.md

 ```
 ├── collection-name.apib
 └── responses
-    └── user
+    ├── get-200-me.json
+    ├── get-200-users.json
-        ├── post-login.json
+    ├── post-200-me.json
+    └── users
-        ├── get-info.json
+        ├── get-200_userID_2-2.json
-        └── get-posts.json
+        └── get-404_userID_1-2.json
 ```

-The `responses` folder contains JSON files with an empty JSON object, because those information are not available in the Postman export.
+The `responses` folder contains JSON files with the (pretty printed) response bodies.
+If a request has no exported responses (e.g. you didn't save any in Postman), the response file will contain an empty JSON object.

-The folders inside the `responses` folder line up with the request paths.
+The folders inside the `responses` folder line up with the request paths and the files are named with the following pattern: `{method}-{response name}-{last element in url}.json`.

 By default, the collection name will be used as the `.apib` filename.
 It can be overridden with the `-apibname` parameter.